libretro/docs/docs/library/theodore.md

 ### Other controllers

-Mouse - The Theodore core can emulate mouse inputs.
+Mouse - The Theodore core emulates the TO8D light pen.

 ### Controller tables